-• Twenty-five Family Unification Program (FUP) vouchers that are selected by a referral from Department of Social Services must meet preferences.
+Family Unification Program (FUP)

+Thirty-two FUP vouchers are selected by a referral from Department of Social Services and must meet preferences.
 FUP vouchers are for families whose lack of adequate housing is a primary factor in the imminent placement of the family's child, or children, in out-of-home care; or the delay in the discharge of the child or children, to the family from out-of-home care.
-FUP vouchers are also issued for youths of at least 18 years old and not more than 24 who do not have adequate housing and who left foster care or will leave foster care within 90 days, in accordance with a transition plan described in Section 475(5)(H) of the Social Security Act, and are homeless or at risk of becoming homeless at age 16 or older.
-A FUP youth voucher must not exceed 36 months, unless the youth enters into a five-year Family Self-Sufficiency Program Contract of Participation.
+FUP vouchers are also issued for youths of at least 18 years old and not more than 24 who do not have adequate housing and who left foster care or will leave foster care within 90 days, in accordance with a transition plan described in Section 475(5)(H) of the Social Security Act and are homeless or at risk of becoming homeless at age 16 or older.
+A FUP youth voucher must not exceed 36 months unless the youth enters into a Contract of Participation with the Family Self-Sufficiency Program (FSS) or if unable to enroll in FSS, engages in education, workforce development, or employment activities.
+FUP youth may also receive an extension of assistance if they meet one of the following statutory exceptions: